najonda/performer/_pages/manual/index.md

 ![](images/page-overview.png)

 On this page you can see an overall representation of all currently running sequences.
 In the left section, the currently playing pattern for each track is indicated.
 In the middle section, a dense representation of the sequence is shown (steps or curves).
 In the right section, the current state of the gate and CV outputs is visualized.
 You can enter gates in this view by selecting a track, then double clicking the desired `STEP[1-16]` button.
 If the track is a _Note_ track, `STEP[1-16]`+`ENCODER` will change the step note.
 If the track is a _Stochastic_ track, `STEP[1-16]`+`ENCODER` will change the note probability.
 It's also possible to activate per track follow mode hitting `PAGE`+`S16` and navigate the sequence with `NEXT` and `PREV` buttons.
 If the track is a Curve track, double clicking a step button (STEP[1-16]) will show the current gate configuration.
 Pressing the `ENCODER` will select cycling through shape, min, max, gate layers and then turning the encoder will change the selected layer value.
+If the track is a Logic track, pressing the `ENCODE` will select cycling gate logic and note logic and then turning the encoder will change the selected layer value.

 <!-- Monitor -->